 There are probably as many different reasons to homeschool as there are homeschoolers.

-Some parents opt to educate their children at home for convenience — their kids are involved in competitive gymnastics or have roles on a television series, and homeschooling frees up time for these other pursuits.
+Some parents opt to educate their children at home for convenience.
+Their kids are involved in competitive gymnastics, have roles on a television series, or are involved in some other time-intensive endeavor.
+And homeschooling frees up time for these other pursuits.

 Whatever the reasons that lead them to consider homeschooling in the first place, many families are finding it to be a wonderful opportunity to learn and grow together.
 While I can’t speak for all homeschoolers, I can share some of the factors that contributed to our own decision to homeschool.
 These include:

 What’s the first thing we do when a student struggles to learn in a traditional classroom?
 When he fails to keep up with his class?
 We pull him out and give him a tutor or an individualized course of instruction.
 Homeschooling just cuts to the chase.
 It skips a step and goes straight to the one-on-one tutorial method that has for centuries shown itself to be the most effective and efficient means of imparting knowledge.

 By homeschooling, a mother can make sure her child masters the material before he moves on.
 Or she can advance him early if he grasps it quickly.
 There is no need to hold one child back until the rest of the class is ready to proceed, nor to rush him ahead before he is able.
 Students are not required to stay lock-step with peers in every subject.

 One of the questions home schoolers are frequently asked is, “What about socialization?”
 Critics are convinced that students who do not spend eight hours a day in an age-segregated classroom will not learn how to relate to others.

 Nothing could be further from the truth.
 The objection they raise touches on what we consider another wonderful advantage of homeschooling: not only does homeschooling help protect children against the negative effects of peer pressure, but it allows parents greater influence over their children’s choice of friends.